-Cover Letter Tips for Engineers
+Cover Letter Tips for Executives

 Please find enclosed my CV / Resume for your review and I hope to hear from you soon.